mrspartak/php.bloom.filter/README.md

 [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) - is the best way to check object exostance and save memory and disk usage.

 ### Usage
+Examples and benchmarks are avialable in examples directory.

 ##### Basic parameters:
  * **entries_max** (int) Maximal number of entries objects.
 Default: 100.